pingiun/BAPC2018-website/system.md

 ```

 ## Available software
-NOTE: as the exact versions of installed software are not under our control, the actually available version might differ slightly.
+**Note** as the exact versions of installed software are not under our control, the actually available version might differ slightly.

+For each language, even though there may be more libraries available on the contestant systems,
-For each language, only the compiler and its standard libraries will be available on the judge systems!
+only the compiler and its standard libraries will be available on the judge systems!

 ### Compiler versions
 * **C & C++**: GCC 7.4.0